Pantarheon/cbecho/README.md

 Unicode.

-If, on the other hand, I send it to a binary file, the Unicode text remains in 16-bit Unicode, while the ANSI text remains the ANSI text.
+If, on the other hand, I send it to a binary file, the Unicode text remains in 16-bit Unicode, while the ANSI text remains ANSI text.

 By default, `cbecho` will treat the file as binary, so Unicode can remain Unicode (hopefully).
 This can also be requested explicitly,